nf-core/taxprofiler/docs/usage.md

 ### Full database sheet

 nf-core/taxprofiler supports multiple databases being profiled in parallel for each tool.
-Databases can be supplied either be in the form of a compressed `.tar.gz` archive of a folder containing all relevant database files or the path to an (uncompressed) directory.
+Databases can be supplied either in the form of a compressed `.tar.gz` archive of a directory containing all relevant database files or the path to a directory on the filesystem.
-The pipelines takes the locations these of databases as input, and specific parameters for each, via a 4 column comma-separated sheet.
+The pipeline takes the locations and specific parameters of these databases as input via a four column comma-separated sheet.

 > ⚠️ nf-core/taxprofiler does not provide any databases by default, nor does it currently generate them for you.
 This must be performed manually by the user.
 See below for more information of the expected database files.